wazuh/wazuh/src/shared_modules/content_manager/README.md

 PubSubPublisher - Data published
 ```

-The output files containing the downloaded offsets are available under `output_folder/contents/`, each of one contains 1000 offsets (the last one can contain fewer offsets if the total amount of offsets is not multiple of 1000).
+The output files containing the downloaded offsets are available under `output_folder/contents/`, each of which contains 1000 offsets (the last one can contain fewer offsets if the total amount of offsets is not multiple of 1000).

 ```bash
 # tree /tmp/output_folder/